-If you own multiple sites, might launch other sites in the future, or if you set up and manage sites for clients, this is especially important.
+This is especially important if you own multiple sites, might launch other sites in the future, or if you set up and manage sites for clients.
 Themes that allow unlimited use, like Elegant Themes, are a fantastic value because you won’t need to buy on a per-site basis.

 No theme is suitable for every website.
 Think about your site and the specific features or functionality it needs.
-Be sure any theme you choose will include that functionality or allow you to use a plugin that will provide it.
+Then, be sure any theme you choose will include that functionality or allow you to use a plugin that will provide it.

 The leading premium themes are continually updated and improved.
 A major perk of going with a theme from StudioPress, Elegant Themes, or Thrive Themes is that they will add new features and functionality in the future.

 13. Browser Compatibility

 Every quality modern WordPress theme should work well in different browsers like Google Chrome, Firefox, or Safari.